-Outages Adjustments
+OC2.3.3.2 Outages Adjustments

-(a) Under the necessary circumstances The Company will then contact Generators in respect of their Large Power Stations and Interconnector Owners to discuss outages as set out in the following paragraphs of this OC2.4.3.1.
+Where necessary The Company shall contact Generators and Interconnector Owners to discuss outages as set out in the following paragraphs of this OC2.3.3.2;

-(b) The Company will contact all Generators and Interconnector Owners in the case of low System NRAPM and will contact Generators in relation to relevant Large Power Stations and Interconnector Owners in the case of low Localised NRAPM.
-The Company will raise with each Generator and Interconnector Owner the problems it is anticipating due to the low System NRAPM or Localised NRAPM and will discuss:
+The Company shall contact all Generators and Interconnector Owners in the case of low System NRAPM or low Localised NRAPM.
+The Company shall raise with each Generator and Interconnector Owner the problems it is anticipating due to the low System NRAPM or Localised NRAPM and shall discuss;

-(1) whether any change is possible to the estimate of Genset inflexibility; and
+whether any change is possible to the estimate of generating Plant inflexibility; and

-(2) whether Genset or External Interconnection outages can be taken to coincide with the periods of low System NRAPM or Localised NRAPM (as the case may be).
+whether generating Plant or External Interconnection outages can be taken to coincide with the periods of low System NRAPM or Localised NRAPM.

 In relation to Generators with nuclear Large Power Stations the discussions on outages can include the issue of whether outages can be taken for re-fuelling purposes to coincide with the relevant low System NRAPM and/or Localised NRAPM periods.

-(c) If agreement is reached with a Generator or an Interconnector Owner, then such Generator or Interconnector Owner will take such outage, as agreed with The Company, and the Generator or an Interconnector Owner will issue updates to its Output Usable via the data provision process defined in OC2.4.1.2.1 and The Company will process the updated data which will then be included in the next published update of the System NRAPM and/or Localised NRAPM.
+If agreement is reached with a Generator or an Interconnector Owner, then the Generator or Interconnector Owner may take such outage, as agreed with The Company, and the Generator or Interconnector Owner shall update its Output Useable via the data provision process defined in OC2.3.1.2.1.
+The Company shall process the updated data which will then be included in the next published update of the System NRAPM and/or Localised NRAPM;

-(d) If on the day prior to an Operational Day, it is apparent from the BM Unit Data submitted by Users under BC1 that System NRAPM and/or Localised NRAPM (as the case may be) is, in The Company's reasonable opinion, too low, then in accordance with the procedures and requirements set out in BC1.5.5 The Company may contact Users to discuss whether changes to Physical Notifications are possible, and if they are, will reflect those in the operational plans for the next following Operational Day or will, in accordance with BC2.9.4 instruct Generators to De-Synchronise a specified Genset for such period.
-In determining which Genset to so instruct, BC2 provides that The Company will not (other than as referred to below) consider in such determination (and accordingly shall not instruct to De- Synchronise) any Genset within an Existing Gas Cooled Reactor Plant.
-BC2 further provides that:-
+If on the day prior to an Operational Day, it is apparent from the BM Unit Data submitted by Users under BC1 that System NRAPM and/or Localised NRAPM, is too low, then in accordance with the procedures and requirements set out in BC1.5.5 The Company may contact Users to discuss whether changes to Physical Notifications are possible, and if they are, shall reflect those in the operational plans for the next following Operational Day or shall, in accordance with BC2.9.4 instruct Generators to De-Synchronise specific generating Plant for such period.
+In determining which generating Plant to instruct, BC2 provides that The Company shall not other than as provided for below instruct to De- Synchronise any generating Plant within an Existing Gas Cooled Reactor Plant;

+BC2 further provides that: -

-(i) The Company is permitted to instruct to De-Synchronise any Gensets within an Existing AGR Plant if those Gensets within an Existing AGR Plant have failed to offer to be flexible for the relevant instance at the request of The Company provided the request is within the Existing AGR Plant Flexibility Limit.
+The Company is permitted to instruct to De-Synchronise any generating Plant within an Existing AGR Plant if that generating Plant within an Existing AGR Plant has failed to offer to be flexible for the relevant instance at the request of The Company provided the request is within the Existing AGR Plant Flexibility Limit;

-(ii) The Company will only instruct to De-Synchronise any Gensets within an Existing Magnox Reactor Plant or within an Existing AGR Plant (other than under (i) above) if the level of System NRAPM (taken together with System constraints) and/or Localised NRAPM is such that it is not possible to avoid De-Synchronising such Generating Unit or Power Generating Module, and provided the power flow across each External Interconnection is either at zero or results in an export of power from the Total System.
-This proviso applies in all cases in the case of System NRAPM and in the case of Localised NRAPM, only when the power flow would have a relevant effect.
+The Company shall only instruct any generating Plant within an Existing Magnox Reactor Plant or within an Existing AGR Plant (other than under i. above) to De-Synchronise if the level of System NRAPM (taken together with System constraints) and/or Localised NRAPM is such that it is not possible to avoid De-Synchronising such generating Plant, and provided the power flow across each External Interconnection is either at zero or results in an export of power from the Total System.
+This provision applies in all cases in the case of System NRAPM, only when the power flow would have a relevant effect.

-OC2.4.4 FREQUENCY SENSITIVE OPERATION
+OC2.3.4 Frequency Sensitive Operation